 The one street that is named wrongly on the board, like the other orange squares, Great Marlborough Street has a connection with the law as the home of Marlborough Street Magistrates Court, after which the Monopoly square was misnamed.
 This is where Oscar Wilde lost his libel case against the Marquis of Queensbury in 1895 and was subsequently tried and convicted himself at the Old Bailey.
 It is now the Courthouse Hotel.
 The street was named after John Churchill, Duke of Marlborough, hero of the Battle of Blenheim and ancestor of Winston.

 For many years, the Strand was the only link between Westminster and the City.
 Twinings tea company have occupied premises on the Strand since 1717.
 Running from Temple Bar, where the dragon marks the edge of the City to Trafalgar Square, the street is lined with theatres.
-One of the most famous is the Lyceum, actually on Wellington Street just off the Strand, where the famous live version of Bob Marley's "No Woman No Cry" was recorded at a legendary concert in 1975.
+One of the most famous is the Lyceum, which is actually on Wellington Street just off the Strand.
+This was where the famous live version of Bob Marley's "No Woman No Cry" was recorded at a legendary concert in 1975.

 The Savoy Hotel and Theatre are internationally famous.
 The approach to the hotel is the only street in Britain where you have to drive on the right.
 This made it easier for carriage drivers to navigate the forecourt in the 19th century.
 This was the first electrically lit hotel in Britain, while the theatre premiered Gilbert and Sullivan operettas.
 Somerset House is a remarkable building on the corner of Waterloo Bridge which hosted the first ever Italian opera in Britain during the 17th century.
 Strand magazine featured many of the first Sherlock Holmes stories, and No. 1 was the first house in London to be numbered.
 The Strand also gave its name to a well known but unpopular brand of cigarettes in the late 1950's.
 With all this and more, rents on the Strand are not cheap and if you're looking to buy, the Monopoly values are well below current rates.

 Named after the covered over river that runs beneath it, Wynkyn De Worde (who was apprentice to William Caxton, the pioneer of the printing press in Britain), set up a printing press here in 1500, as bookbinders and other related services were already established in the area.
 Famous for its lawlessness, the government, attempting to clean the area up in the 19th century, sold off areas of land to newspaper companies, and over the years Fleet Street became and remains a byword (or words) for the industry despite most papers moving to the newly redeveloped Docklands in the late 1980's.